How Chinese Spies and Influencers Threaten U.S. Policy and Government

 The Ministry of State Security generally acquires its operatives, including Americans and individuals without obvious ties to China, through methods beyond deploying Chinese nationals specifically for spying purposes.

 Chinese agents are known to use social networking sites, primarily LinkedIn, to target those in the intelligence and defense sectors with seemingly valid — and benign — business and contracting opportunities, as in the case of Mr. Mallory, who was contacted in 2017 over the professional networking site by a person purporting to represent a Chinese think tank known as the Shanghai Academy of Social Sciences.
-These apparent consulting offers function as an initial way in, opening the door for further exploitation and enabling intelligence officers to determine the appropriate motive for a prospective recruit, ranging from money, ideology, coercion and ego.
+These apparent consulting offers function as an initial way in, opening the door for further exploitation and enabling intelligence officers to determine the appropriate motive for a prospective recruit, ranging from money, ideology, coercion, and ego.

 China also uses ideology and coercion to recruit Chinese for espionage and influence agents abroad, but when it comes to grooming Westerners, financial incentives are typically the most effective.
 A former Defense Intelligence Agency officer, Rockwell Hansen, for one, was arrested in 2018 after receiving more than $800,000 from Chinese officials over four years.
-In 2019, he pleaded guilty to espionage-related charges and was sentenced to 10 years in prison for passing sensitive military and cybersecurity information to China.
+In 2019, he pleaded guilty to espionage-related charges and was sentenced to ten years in prison for passing sensitive military and cybersecurity information to China.

 Washington’s Response

-The United States government is taking the matter seriously.
+The American government is taking the matter seriously.
 In recent years, the Central Intelligence Agency and the Department of Defense’s Intelligence Agency established new centers equipped with communications interception capabilities to counter Chinese spying.
 The Agency has also upped its China-related efforts under Director Burns, dedicating more resources and personnel to the issue.

-From Casey Fleming’s purview, however, excessive cultural sensitivities hamper the effort to counter China’s meddling in the West, and he asserted that more should — and could — be done, starting with building a broader national understanding of the threat.
+From Mr. Fleming’s purview, however, excessive cultural sensitivities hamper the effort to counter China’s meddling in the West, and he asserted that more should — and could — be done, starting with building a broader national understanding of the threat.

 “This war is unique,” he added.
 American citizens and their families are on “the front lines” against the Chinese Communist Party and nations aligned (against) the United States,” he added.
-The “military is there as well, in the background.”
+The “ military is there as well, in the background.”